evyatark/Customs_Book/ReadDB/README.md

 docker works well on Mac computers (with some minor difficulties).

-docker can work on Windows machine, but there may be some issues.
+docker can work on Windows machines, but there may be some issues.
 It is improving over the years.

 There are some docker alternatives that may become even more convenient (such as `podman` or even `kubernetes`) in the future.